pln-fing-udelar/fast-krippendorff/README.md

 ## Caveats

 The implementation is fast as it doesn't do a nested loop for the coders.
-However, V should be small, since a matrix of VxV it's used.
+However, `V` should be small, since a `V^2` matrix it's used.